 Chaosium is a heroic stalwart of the tabletop games industry known for Call of Cthulhu, Basic Role-Playing, Pendragon and other games.
-This year, the company, founded by Greg Stafford, turns 50.
+This year, the company, founded by Greg Stafford, marks its 50th anniversary.

 Aged 70, Greg Stafford passed away in 2018, and in many ways, this 50th anniversary is as much a tribute to him as it is to Chaosium’s compassionate commercial success.

-1975 - In his home near Oakland Stadium, Greg Stafford founded Chaosium so he could publish White Bear and Read Moon.
-The game, which was later called Dragon Pass was a board game.
+1975 - In his home near Oakland Stadium, Greg Stafford founded Chaosium so he could publish White Bear and Red Moon.
+The game, later known as Dragon Pass, was a board game.

-White Bear and Read Moon is set in Glorantha.
+White Bear and Red Moon is set in Glorantha.

 RuneQuest is set in Glorantha.